Maintain Your Bone Health – Prevent Osteoporosis

 Pain and reduced mobility

-Postural changes, such as a rounded back
+Postural changes, e.g. rounded back and height loss

 Decreased quality of life and loss of independence